 Kindergarten will look a lot different.
 You may show a few samples of handwriting, math, and a reading log.

 The most important thing to remember is to include samples for each homeschool subject required in your state.
 That does not, however, mean that you have to spend an entire school year on the subject.

-For example, our state (Pennsylvania) requires fire safety to be covered every year.
-In the past, we’ve read a few books, work out a fire safety plane, and watch a video.
+For example, our state (for homeschooling in Pennsylvania) requires fire safety to be covered every year.
+In the past, we've read a few books, work out a fire safety plane, and watch a video.
 This year, my boys and I will be doing a fire safety unit study that will take a week at the most.